mrl22/WordPress-Starter-TailwindCSS-Vite-Theme/README.md

 Clean and lightweight starter theme based on TailwindCSS, AlpineJS, Vite, SCSS, Turbo and incorporates loads of functions ready to be turned on and off in the functions.php and inc/ directory.

-This theme strips WordPress back, removes all the bloat and leaves you with a clean tarting point, a favicon, a single css and js resource. **Just Four** requests in total.
+This theme strips WordPress back, removes all the bloat and leaves you with a clean starting point, a favicon, a single css and js resource. **Just Four** requests in total.

 Some features within this theme may not be laid out the way you like to work, but feel free to customise it.
 I developed